WCMH-TV: News operation

-For most of its history, WLWC/WCMH-TV has been second in the Columbus ratings, except for the station's 11:00 p.m. news, which occasionally beats market leader WBNS-TV.
+For most of its history, WLWC/WCMH-TV has been second in the Columbus ratings, except for the station's 11 p.m. news, which occasionally beats market leader WBNS-TV, though since WBNS-TV's sale to Tegna, Inc. in 2019, WCMH has been second behind WSYX, with WBNS-TV's ratings having plummeted.
 Typical with Nexstar-owned stations, WCMH-TV generally carries a straight newscast with emphasis on local coverage; WBNS-TV drifted away from such coverage and more towards lifestyle news under Tegna ownership while WSYX has long favored a more activist-style approach.
 Channel 4 has also emphasized community involvement and reporters with local roots such as current evening anchor Kerry Charles, a native of Columbus's Linden neighborhood.

 From 1957 to 1980 Hugh DeMoss anchored channel 4's evening newscasts, called The DeMoss Report; following the sale of the station to Outlet, the broadcasts were rebranded as NewsWatch 4.
 During the late 70s into the early 80s, the station languished in third place.
-But channel 4's fortunes began to change when, in 1983, the station brought in veteran news anchor Doug Adair and his then-wife, reporter Mona Scott, from WKYC-TV in Cleveland as the station's main anchoring team.
+But channel 4's fortunes began to change when, in 1983, the station hired veteran news anchor Doug Adair and his then-wife, reporter Mona Scott, from WKYC-TV in Cleveland as the station's main anchoring team.
 They continued the "happy talk" format as well as launching the 5:30 p.m. newscast.
-WCMH began a slow rise that would result in the station overcoming WBNS to reach number-one in the market, and in the process, the mid-1980s NewsWatch 4 team of Adair, Scott, meteorologist Jym Ganahl (with the station from 1979 until retiring in September 2016, currently at WSYX), and sportscaster Jimmy Crum (who joined the station shortly after its 1949 debut) became the most popular anchor team in Columbus television history.
-This also coincided with NBC's becoming the number one network during that time.
+WCMH began a slow rise that would result in the station overcoming WBNS to reach number-one in the market, and in the process, the mid-1980s NewsWatch 4 team of Adair, Scott, meteorologist Jym Ganahl (with the station from 1979 until retiring in September 2016), and sportscaster Jimmy Crum (who joined the station shortly after its 1949 debut) became the most popular anchor team in Columbus television history.
+This also coincided with NBC's becoming the number one network during that time, including airing the Columbus-based sitcom Family Ties that would serve as the breakout vehicle for actor Michael J. Fox.